-Theoretical (face to face) teaching with presentation of methodology.
-TEACHING METHODOLOGY Laboratory Exercises.
+TEACHING METHODOLOGY Theoretical (face to face) teaching with presentation of methodology.
+Laboratory Exercises.
 Presentation and then execution of individual work.
 Monitoring and on-site correction of works.

 USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Communication with students via e-mail.

 Activity Semester Workload (25 h Semester Workload / CU)

 TEACHING PLAN Lectures 13

 Visits Laboratory Exercises 39

 Independent Study 65

 Total 125

 STUDENT EVALUATION students in both the theoretical at that the student has been evaluate part of the course.
 The evaluation of the course in formed by a written final examination includes: - Short answer questions 2.
-The examination of the lat ormed by the performance of the and the laboratory part, provided ated with a passing grade in each terms of the theoretical part is ation of the theoretical part which coratory exercises includes the skills acquired through a final laboratory work
+The examination of the later that the students is the students in th ormed by the performance of the and the laboratory part, provided ated with a passing grade in each terms of the theoretical part is ation of the theoretical part which boratory exercises includes the skills acquired through a final laboratory work